Alexandru Ioniță (footballer, born 1994): Return to Rapid București

-On 16 September 2021, Ioniță re-signed for Rapid București as a free agent, after agreeing to a three-year contract.
-He played his first match on 17 October, a 2–0 victory over previous club CFR Cluj in the Liga I.
+On 16 September 2021, Ioniță returned for Rapid București as a free agent on a three-year contract.
+On 17 September, he debuted in a 2–0 victory against his former club CFR Cluj in the Liga I.

-Ioniță scored his first goal upon return on 11 February 2022, equalising late in a 1–1 league draw with Sepsi OSK as his team played 40 minutes with one player less.
-On 13 March, he opened the scoring in a 3–1 Bucharest derby win against Dinamo, the first in almost 14 years.
+Ioniță scored his first goal upon his return on 11 February 2022, equalising late in a 1–1 league draw against Sepsi OSK as his team played 40 minutes with one player less.
+On 13 March, he opened the scoring in a 3–1 win against Dinamo București, their first Bucharest derby victory in almost fourteen years.

+Ioniță regained his goalscoring form in the first part of the 2023–24 season, scoring five goals in 18 league appearances.

 Yunnan Yukun

 On 26 February 2024, Rapid București announced that Ioniță was transferred to China League One side Yunnan Yukun.
+He scored eight goals in 30 league appearances in 2024, helping the club win the title and gain promotion to the 2025 Chinese Super League.

+On 22 February 2025, Ioniță made his Chinese Super League debut for Yunnan Yukun, playing the full match in a 0–2 home defeat to Beijing Guoan.
+On 28 March, he scored his first top-flight goal and provided an assist in a 4–3 away win over Shenzhen Peng City.

 International career

-In September 2017, Ioniță was selected by the Romania senior team for the 2018 FIFA World Cup qualifiers against Kazakhstan and Denmark.
-He earned his first cap in the former match, coming on as an 80th-minute substitute for double goal scorer Constantin Budescu in the 3–1 win in Ploiești.
+In September 2017, Ioniță was selected by the Romania senior team for the 2018 FIFA World Cup qualification matches against Kazakhstan and Denmark.
+He debuted in the former match, coming on as an 80th-minute substitute for double goal scorer Constantin Budescu in the 3–1 win in Ploiești.

 Personal life

-Ioniță's father played football in the lower divisions and, like the son, is a supporter of Rapid București.
+Ioniță's father played football in the lower divisions.
+Like his son, he supports Rapid București.